Coverage of tonight's Cards and Brewers game can be heard on Newstalk 97.3 WTIM beginning at 6:40pm.

 Holliday increased the cushion with a solo blast to center in the sixth and

-Craig added a solo shot to left two batters later which staked the Cardinals
+Craig added a solo shot to left two batters later which staked the Cardinal

 to a 3-0 advantage.